Modeling Matches as Language: A Generative Transformer Approach for Counterfactual Player Valuation in Football: Methodology

 \subsubsection{Dynamic Episode Termination}

-Episode generation uses semantic stopping rules rather than only a generic EOS token.
-Decoding stops when: (1) an EOS token is produced, (2) a newly generated action starts a new episode, (3) a successful \textit{shot} or \textit{penalty kick} results in a goal, or (4) an event from a predefined set of episode-ending actions is generated.
+Episode generation uses semantic stopping rules in addition to the generic EOS token.
+Decoding stops when (1) an EOS token is produced; (2) a set-piece restart action is generated—\textit{Corner}, \textit{Throw-in}, \textit{Free Kick}, or \textit{Goal Kick}; (3) a successful \textit{Shot} or \textit{Penalty Kick} results in a goal; or (4) \textit{Foul} or \textit{Own Goal}, is generated.
 These rules prevent generation beyond the logical boundary of the current phase of play.
+The complete action type taxonomy is listed in the Supplementary Material.